isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 <!-- ## New features {#new-features} -->

-## Android TVSDK 3.10
+## Android TVSDK 3.11

+**Protection System Specific Header (PSSH) Box fetching allowed**

+TVSDK now allows fetching of Protection System Specific Header Box associated with current loaded Media Resource.
+New API `getPSSH()` has been added to `com.adobe.mediacore.drm.DRMManager`.
+For more information, see [Widevine DRM](../programming/tvsdk-3x-android-prog/android-3x-content-security/android-3x-drm-widevine.md).

-The current release focuses on fixing top customer issues as mentioned in [resolved issues](#resolved-issues) section.
+Top customer issues fixed in the current release are mentioned in [resolved issues](#resolved-issues) section.

 ### New features and enhancements in the previous releases

+**Android TVSDK 3.10**

+This release focused on fixing top customer issues as mentioned in [resolved issues](#resolved-issues) section.

 **Android TVSDK 3.9**